 And guess what happens when they let the influencer know?
 Nothing.

 Why would the influencer get excited and want to share your case study when you didn’t make them look good?

 Even if the technique you are trying out is good, you have to use it a few times before you fully understand how to apply it to maximum effect.

-If I wanted to see what benefit I could get with the Guestographic link building tactic we’ve chosen in our example, I wouldn’t stop with the first infographic.
-I’d do that one, and then another, and then maybe even another.
+If we wanted to see what benefit we could get with the Guestographic link building tactic we’ve chosen in our example, we wouldn’t stop with the first infographic.
+We’d do that one, and then another, and then maybe even another.

 Do what it takes to get an impressive result.

 Step #4 – Execute and record all details: While you are putting the technique to the test, you need to document everything.

 A case study isn’t impressive if you just say:

 We did Brian’s method; here is a link to my infographic: (link).
 We were able to get 200 high quality backlinks.